We are no longer updating our Covid-19 hub regularly. That includes this page. Follow the link below for the latest.

 Vaccines have virtually eliminated serious and deadly diseases like diphtheria, small pox, polio, rubella, tetanus, chicken pox, measles, mumps and many strains of flu.
 Serious reactions are very, very rare.

-Yes, there's a nasty old needle (1 in 4 of us suffer from Aichmophobia - fear of needles) but it's got to be worth it to get the herd immunity needed to beat the virus.
+Yes, there's a nasty old needle (1 in 4 of us suffer from Aichmophobia - fear of needles) but it's got to be worth it to get the immunity needed to beat the virus.
 It’s only a little prick and over before you realise.
 Now where have you heard that before?

 The Anaphylaxis Campaign, the UK charity for people at risk from severe allergic reactions and anaphylaxis have pulled together some information and links.